harlecin/hugo-site/content/post/memory-managemend.md

 sizeof(T)
 ```
 So for example `sizeof(int)` gives us 4 bytes.
 If you plot the addresses of an int array, you will see that the addresses increment by 4 between each individual number.

+That's about as far as the basics are concerned :)